adowneywall/Tutorials/tutorials/heritability_overview.md

             determine larval growth variance in the animal model?](#stage-1--what-is-the-heritability-of-c-virginica-larval-growth-and-what-are-the-significant-variance-components-that-determine-larval-growth-variance-in-the-animal-model)
         -   [Preliminary Results](#preliminary-results)
+        -   [Stages 2 + 3 : What is the genetic correlation between
-        -   [Stage 2 : What is the heritability of larval growth plasticity to OA?](#stage-2--what-is-the-heritability-of-larval-growth-plasticity-to-oa)
+            responses in current vs. future conditions?
+What is the heritability of larval growth plasticity to
+            OA?](#stages-2--3--what-is-the-genetic-correlation-between-responses-in-current-vs-future-conditions-what-is-the-heritability-of-larval-growth-plasticity-to-oa)

 # Overview